Analytics and Sales Reports

-WooCommerce Analytics is a new reporting and data analysis tool to help you manage your store.
-The suite introduces nine new reports along with advanced filtering and segmenting tools, the ability to download all data to CSV, and a customizable dashboard to monitor all the important key metrics of your site.
+The Analytics and Sales Reports offer nine reports along with advanced filtering and segmenting tools, the ability to download data to CSV, and a customizable dashboard to monitor key metrics of your store.

-Since there is a great deal of functionality in Analytics, the sections in the Table of Contents in the right sidebar will be discussed.
+Since there is a great deal of functionality in the Analytics and Sales Reports, you can refer to the Table of Contents in the right sidebar of this page to quickly find information you’re looking for.

 ↑ Back to top

-Most of the new reports in the WooCommerce Analytics section have a set of common tools.
-This document will introduce you to those features, and how they can be utilized to customize and dive deeper into the various new analytics reports.
+Most of the reports in the Analytics section have a set of common tools.
+This document will introduce you to those tools, and how they can be utilized to customize and dive deeper into the various analytics reports.

 Definition of Terms